 About the Tomales Bay Watershed Council

 The TBF has an advisory committee which includes representatives from local, state and federal agencies, environmental organizations, citizen and residential groups, agricultural and shellfish industries, recreational interests and individual residents.
 Learn more in who we are.

-TBF is advancing projects to enhance riparian corridors, improve conditions on agricultural lands, protect streams from storm water and septic pollution, restore wetlands, reduce stream sedimentation through unpaved road improvements, eliminate fish migration barriers, improve storm water runoff management, and increase reliability of water supplies.
-We also have a research grants program which hopes to award several grants in 2023
+TBF is advancing projects to enhance riparian corridors, improve conditions on agricultural lands, protect streams from storm water and septic pollution, restore wetlands, eliminate fish migration barriers, improve storm water runoff management, and increase reliability of water supplies.
+We also have a student research grants program which hopes to award several grants in 2023

 Photo by Richard Blair & Kathleen Goodwin/EnvironmentalEye.org